nasa/openmct/notes.md

 * 1 million rows in 11 secs vs 90s

 To Test
-* Multiple instances of tables?
+* Multiple instances of tables
+* Make sure time columns are being correctly merged
+* Test with MSL data sources
+* Test with tutorial data sources
 * Behavior at different widths.
 * Short tables
+* Test with bounds / clock / time system changes.
+* Memory leaks

 Post WIP PR
+* Fix jitter on auto-scroll
 * Look at scroll-x again.
 Sounded like there might be some subtlety missing there (something to do with small columns?).
 * Split TelemetryTableComponent into more components.
 It's too large now.
 * Performance